SAthamnah/VRBluiTouchInteraction/README.md

 ___
 ### Touch Interaction
+Blui takes mouse events as input, so we will translate the users touch interactions to mouse clicks and scrolls based on the location of touch.

 1. Open the "VRTablet" Actor and select the screen, scroll down in the detals tap and Add the event "On Component Begin Overlap" to your graph.
 Create a new Variable and change its type to Primitve Component.
 Name it "Overlapping Components", Change it from a single value to an array by clicking next to its data type and then choosing array.